ourongxing/web-printer/README.md

 When you set `PrinterPrintOption.continuous` to `true`.
 Web Printer will set the top and bottom margins of all pages except the first page of each artical to zero.

-The `titleSelector` is used to mark the title element, The default value is `body`.
-Most sites don't need to provide the `titleSelector`.
+The `titleSelector` is used to mark the title element, and set top margin for it only.
+The default value is same as `contentSelector` if `contentSelector` is not empty.
+And If `contentSelector` has `,`, Printer will use the first selector.
+If `titleSelector` and `contentSelector` are both empty, the default value will be `body`, but sometimes setting margin top for the body may result in extra white space.

 The `avoidBreakSelector` is used to avoid page breaks in certain elements.
 The default value is `pre,blockquote,tbody tr`
 #### onPageLoades

 Run after page loaded.
 Usually used to wait img loaded, especially lazy loaded images.